RyanSnodgrass/notredame_club_membership_app/README.md

 ```
 Much prettier.

----

 ####Verification of Uniqueness
 The next thing I tackled in that hour was verification of unique users.
 I had found that I could get all fields unique apart from each other.
 But, that's not very useful as there are of course people with similar first names and so on.
 I used the `validates :l_name, :uniqueness => { :scope => :f_name, :case_sensitive => false }` method to find uniqueness on two fields. _Still working on 3._

----

 ####Membership Association
 Next task was to get the Membership table working.

-Through the rails console I can test `has_many :objects, through: :object` relationship
+Through the rails console I can test `has_many :x_objects, through: :y_object` relationship
 ```ruby
 2.1.1 :001 > User.first
  => #<User id: 1, f_name: "Ryan", l_name: "Snodgrass", dob: "1986-04-28">